zackproser/rag-pipeline-tutorial/README.md

 1. Visit the [RAG Pipeline Tutorial Notebook](https://github.com/zackproser/rag-pipeline-tutorial-notebook)
 2. Follow the notebook instructions to prepare your vector store and necessary data
-3. Make sure you have all the generated files and environment variables ready

 ### Installation Steps